[Jump to code hierarchy]

 Threshold

 \(\approx 4.5\%\) using minimum-weight perfect matching decoder for depolarizing noise (bias \(\eta=0.5\)); \(\approx 10\%\) for infinite \(Z\) bias.\(4.15\%\) when \(98\%\) of depolarizing errors are converted into erasure errors with union-find decoder on a planar code, vs. \(0.937\%\) for pure depolarizing noise.
-In Rydberg atomic devices, the dominant source of noise is spontaneous decay into detectable energy levels outside of the computational subspace.
-Since that decay occurs in a Rydberg level that is accessible from only of the hyperfine states used for storage, the resulting channel is biased erasure [9].\(0.817\%\) and \(0.940\%\) with minimum-weight perfect matching and belief-matching decoder, respectively, for biased circuit-level noise [10].
+The dominant source of noise in neutral atom arrays is spontaneous decay into detectable energy levels outside of the computational subspace.
+Since that decay occurs in a Rydberg level that is accessible from only one of the hyperfine states used for storage, the resulting channel is biased erasure [10].\(0.817\%\) and \(0.940\%\) with minimum-weight perfect matching and belief-matching decoder, respectively, for biased circuit-level noise [11].

 Realizations

-Superconducting circuits: Distance-five 25-qubit code implemented on a superconducting quantum processor by Google Quantum AI [11].
+Superconducting circuits: Distance-five 25-qubit code implemented on a superconducting quantum processor by Google Quantum AI [12].
 This code outperformed the average of several instances of the smaller distance-three nine-qubit \(XZZX\) variant of the surface-17 code realized on the same device, both in terms of logical error probability over 25 cycles and in terms of logical error per cycle.
 This increase in error-correcting capabilities while using more physical qubits supports the notion of an error threshold.
-Braiding of defects has been demonstrated for the distance-five code [12].
-Leakage errors have been handled in a separate work in a distance-three code [13].
+Braiding of defects has been demonstrated for the distance-five code [13].
+Leakage errors have been handled in a separate work in a distance-three code [14].
 Google Quantum AI follow-up experiment realizing distance-5 and distance-7 codes with 100 rounds of correction using the Libra and transformer-based decoders.
-The logical error rate is suppressed by a factor of \(\approx 2\), demonstrating beyond-break-even error correction with a block quantum code [14].
-Rydberg atom arrays: Lukin group [15].
-Transversal CNOT gates performed on distance \(3\), \(5\), and \(7\) codes.
+The logical error rate is suppressed by a factor of \(\approx 2\), demonstrating beyond-break-even error correction with a block quantum code [15].
+Magic-state cultivation was demonstrated on a device by Google Quantum AI by code switching between a distance-three 6.6.6 color code and distance-five \(XZZX\) surface code and decoding with the Tesseract decoder [16].
+Neutral atom arrays: Lukin group.
+Transversal CNOT gates performed on distance \(3\), \(5\), and \(7\) codes [17].
+Below-threshold performance on distance \(3\) and \(5\) codes with multiple rounds of syndrome extraction and error correction [18].

 Notes